 ASC 606 was applied using the modified retrospective method.
 The Company recorded a journal entry as of January 1, 2018 to record the effect of the recognition of the deferred set up fees.
-Accordingly, comparative periods have not been adjusted and continue to be reported under FASB ASC Topic 605, Revenue Recognition ("ASC" 605).

-The Company generates revenue by offering Cloud Services, Infrastructure as Service ("IaaS"), Disaster Recovery as a Service, Email Archival and Compliance Solutions as subscription-based services.
-The Company also sales Equipment and Software to its customer and offers Management and Support Services.
-Subscription contracts allows for high level of customization of services to meet customers' needs.
-In certain instances, combination of customized products and services are determined to be essential to the functionality of the delivered services.
-In others, customers can benefit from one of these services on its own.
+The Company generates revenue by offering cloud-based services, Infrastructure as Service ("IaaS"), Disaster Recovery as a Service, Email Archival and Compliance Solutions as subscription-based services.
+The Company also sells equipment and software to its customers and offers management and support services.
+Subscription contracts allows for high level of customization of services to meet customers' requirements.

 Under ASC 606, revenue is recognized when a customer obtains control of promised goods or services in an amount that reflects the consideration the Company expect to receive in exchange for those goods or services.
-The Company measure revenue based on the consideration specified in the arrangement, and revenue is recognized when the performance obligations are satisfied.
+The Company measures revenue based on the consideration specified in the agreement and revenue is recognized when the performance obligations are satisfied.
 A performance obligation is a promise in a contract to transfer a distinct service or product to the customer.
 The transaction price of a contract is allocated to each distinct performance obligation and recognized as revenue when or as, the customer receives the benefit of the performance obligation.
 From subscription-based contracts, the customers continuously receive benefit of these services.
-With the sale of Equipment or Setup Services, the customers usually receive the benefit at the time the product or service is delivered or provided.
-Substantially, all of the contracts provide that the Company is compensated for services performed to date.
+With the sale of equipment or setup services, the customers usually receive the benefit at the time the product or service is delivered or provided.
+Substantially, all of the contracts provide by the Company is compensated for services performed to date.

 In July 2018, FASB issued ASU 2018-07 Improvement to Nonemployee Share-based Payment Accounting.
 Under the new standard, companies will no longer be required to value non-employee awards differently from employee awards.
 Meaning that companies will value all equity classified awards at their grant-date under ASC 718 and forgo revaluing the award after this date.
 Entities are required to value non-employee awards under ASC 718 but can still elect to use a different methodology for establishing the expected term or selecting the amortization method.
 Under ASC 718-10-30-10A, entities may elect to use the contractual term or the midpoint as the expected term when estimating the fair value of non-employee awards.
 Additionally, under ASC 718-10-25-2C, the guidance states that entities are required to recognized compensation cost for non-employee awards as if they had been paid in cash.
 As such, entities may still elect to apply a different amortization method to non-employee awards.
 All entities that have historically issued or are currently issuing share-based compensation to non-employee will be affected by the update.
-Public entities must adopt the new standard in the fiscal year beginning on December 15, 2018.
-All other entities must adopt the new standard in the fiscal year beginning on December 15, 2019.
+Public entities must adopt the new standard in the fiscal year beginning on December 15, 2019.
+Companies can early adopt the fiscal year beginning on December 15, 2019.
 Companies can early adopt the new standard but are required to adopt ASC Topic 606 alongside their adoption of ASU 2018-07.
 For entities that have recorded historical expense for non-employee awards, the non-employee awards will need to be revalued on the date of adoption and a cumulative adjustment will be recorded to retained earnings.
 Companies will also need to disclose in their financial statements, the nature of and reason for the change in accounting principle, as well as any quantitative information about the cumulative adjustment's effect on retained earnings and other equity component.